International Symposium - Interregional Cooperation as a Driver of Political and Socio-Economic Development: Shaping the Future of Global Cooperation

 In an era of complex global challenges, we believe that interregional cooperation is the key to unlocking a better future.
 We invite you to join a diverse community of scholars, policymakers, and practitioners to collectively explore how collaborative action across borders can drive profound political and socioeconomic development.

 Your ideas have the power to shape the agenda.
-Send your proposals to: ipsa.acapulco2026@gmail.com
+Here’s how you can contribute:

-1. Propose a Thematic Panel
+1. Propose a Thematic Panel (Open or Closed)

 Be a thought leader!
 Propose and chair a panel on a critical issue.
 Submit a compelling 150–300-word description outlining the panel's overall focus and relevance.
-Panels must include the titles and abstracts (150 to 300 words each) for 3 to 5 papers that demonstrate à coherent thematic connection.
+Closed Panels must include the titles and abstracts (150 to 300 words each) for 3 to 5 papers that demonstrate à coherent thematic connection.

 2. Present an Individual Paper